Class Information & Procedures

 Phase 2.
 Conformation & Suitability (20% of judging)

-After completion of phase 1, horses will be lined up head to tail split evenly by numbers on either long side of the arena.
+After completion of phase 1, horses will be lined up on one side of the arena.

-The handler may be either the rider or the header/attendant for the conformation portion of the class, including trotting in hand.
+The handler may be either the rider or a header/attendant for the conformation portion of the class.

-After the individual judging, the horses will remain in line until the judges have completed their walk.
+After the individual judging, the horses will remain in line until the judges have completed their cards.
+Handlers are not to stand up their horses again.
+Judges are not to walk the line to complete judging.
 No headers or other individuals will be allowed in or out of the ring at that time except in cases of emergency.

 A horse may be disqualified, penalized and/or excused for the following: